ros-drivers/joystick_drivers/ps3joy/doc/testing.md

 ```
 rosparam set joy_node/dev "dev/input/jsX"
 ```
-X would be the number you device listed is as. you can start the joy node
+X would be the number your device was given. you can now start the joy node:

 ```
 rosrun joy joy_node